Eco Church

 Our actions so far

-Joint exhibition with the Woodstock Natural History Society in November 2025
+Held a joint exhibition in church with the Woodstock Natural History Society

 EVENTS